ansible/ansible/docs/docsite/rst/vmware/vmware_scenario_1.rst

 Conclusion and Where To Go Next
 ===============================

-Blah blah for more information please see blah blah...
+Recap of important points.
+For more information please see: links.